GorgeousOne/PotionSort/README.md

 ####
 ```

-Each line represents a potion flask, with each character representing the color of a fluid (ordered from bottom to top of the flask)
+Each line represents a potion flask, with each character representing the color of a fluid (ordered from bottom to top of the flask).
 The encoding of the fluids is:

 ```